Manufactured Home Installation licenses and certificates expire on September 30 of even years (e.g., 2018, 2020).

 Please keep your contact information in our records up-to-date so that notices we send will reach you.
 To check and update your contact information online, click Change Contact Information.

 You must attest that you have completed the required continuing education (CE).
-Refer to Section 8.0 of the Board's Rules and Regulations.
+See Section 8.0 of the Board’s Rules and Regulations.

 You are also required to be employed by an authorized inspection agency.
 See Section 3.2.3.